-The Statement of Revenues, Expenses and Changes in Net Position reflects a positive year, with an increase in net position of \$12.5 million at the end of the fiscal year.
-This increase is the net result of a \$2.1 million increase in the general unrestricted funds, a \$3.4 million increase in the general restricted funds, and a \$7 million increase in capital assets net of related debt.
+The Statement of Revenues, Expenses and Changes in Net Position reflects a positive year, with an increase in net position of \$11.4 million at the end of the fiscal year.
+This increase is the net result of a \$5.6 million increase in the general unrestricted funds, a \$2.5 million increase in the general restricted funds, and a \$3.3 million increase in capital assets net of related debt.

-In fiscal year 2022, operating revenues decreased by approximately \$1.5 million or 1.7%.
-The decrease was primarily a result of the following changes:
+In fiscal year 2023, operating revenues increased by approximately \$5 million or 6%.
+The increase was primarily a result of the following changes:

-- Tuition and fees, net of scholarship allowances, decreased approximately \$8.3 million or 23%.
-The decrease can be attributed to a 4.6% enrollment decrease attributed to the ongoing effects of COVID.
-The College also wrote off \$2 million of student receivables using its institutional HEERF funds.
-Scholarship allowances that decrease the student's tuition and fees cost increased by \$6 million or 25.6%.
-The increase is attributable to the Higher Education Emergency Relief Fund (HEERF) awards made to students.
-For financial reporting purposes, scholarship allowances reduce tuition revenue. - The College facilitates training to new employees of area businesses under the Iowa Industrial New Jobs Training Program.
-The revenue from these training projects increased \$4.5 million or 65%.
-The College sold \$16.85 million in New Jobs Training Certificates during the fiscal year.
+- Tuition and fees, net of scholarship allowances, increased approximately \$18.8 million or 67%.
+The increase is attributable to a 1% regular credit enrollment increase and a decrease of \$13 million in scholarship allowance.
+The large decrease in scholarship allowance is attributable to the Higher Education Emergency Relief Fund (HEERF) awards made to students during FY2022, but not made in FY2023.
+For financial reporting purposes, scholarship allowances reduce tuition revenue.
+High school concurrent enrollment revenues increased by \$2 million. - The College facilitates training to new employees of area businesses under the Iowa Industrial New Jobs Training Program.
+The revenue from these training projects increased \$2.4 million or 21%.
+The College sold \$8.43 million in New Jobs Training Certificates during the fiscal year.
 The College recognizes revenue as the training funds are drawn by the companies and the companies have three years to utilize the training funds.
-The revenue recognition can fluctuate due to the timing of the companies training plans. - Miscellaneous revenue decreased \$5.6 million or 29%.
-The College had a large insurance claim for storm damage incurred at its Newton Legacy Plaza facility in fiscal year 2021. - Federal appropriations increased approximately \$7.4 million or 30%.
-The College received several Higher Education Emergency Relief Fund (HEERF) awards during fiscal year 2020/2021, and spending on those awards continued during fiscal year 2022.
-The HEERF awards will end on June 30, 2023. - Auxiliary revenues increased by \$546,000 or 29.6%.
-The increase in auxiliary revenue is related to the increased activity of auxiliary activities post-COVID. - Interest income decreased by \$100,000 or 30%.
-The College continued to see low rates of return on investments during fiscal year 2022.
-The College began to see increased rates of return during late fiscal year 2022 and continues to see increasing rates in early fiscal year 2023.
+The revenue recognition can fluctuate due to the timing of the companies' training plans. - Miscellaneous revenue increased \$2.9 million or 21%. - Federal appropriations decreased approximately \$19.3 million or 61%.
+The College received several Higher Education Emergency Relief Fund (HEERF) awards and spending on those awards declined drastically in FY2023.
+The HEERF awards ended on June 30, 2023. - Auxiliary revenues increased by \$190,000 or 8%. - Interest income increased by \$3.2 million or 1434%.
+The College saw large increases in its rates of return during fiscal year 2023.